guilgautier/vscode-workflow/README.md

 ### Debug Python

-The configuration file [.vscode/launch.json](.vscode/launch.json) contains two configurations for debugging
+The [.vscode/launch.json](launch.json) file contains two configurations for debugging

-1. Python generic
+1. Python generic `.py` files,
-2. Python test files
+2. Python test files `tests/test_XXX.py`.

-For more details, check out the documentation
+For more details, check out the documentation:

 - [Testing](https://code.visualstudio.com/docs/python/testing),
 - [Debugging](https://code.visualstudio.com/docs/python/debugging),
 - [Debug Tests](https://code.visualstudio.com/docs/python/testing#_debug-tests).

+## Tasks

+> Lots of tools exist to automate [tasks](https://code.visualstudio.com/docs/editor/tasks) like linting, building, packaging, testing, or deploying software systems.

+To create your personal tasks, open the Command Palette (`CMD + Shift + P`) and type `Tasks: Open User Tasks`,

+The [`tasks.json`](./tasks.json) file contains some tasks I frequently use and find super convenient, like building the documentation of my Python/Julia project, running tests, etc.
+This file can be thought of as the VSCode counter part of a Makefile.

+To run your favorite task open the Command Palette (`CMD + Shift + P`) and type `Tasks: Run Task`.
+Tasks defined as `"kind": "build"`, can be run simply using `CMD + Shift + B`.

 ## Extensions

-The file [extensions.json](https://github.com/guilgautier/vscode-workflow/blob/main/extensions.json) contains a suggestive list of VSCode extensions that greatly simplify my writing/coding workflow and improve my productivity.
+The file [extensions.json](./extensions.json) contains a suggestive list of VSCode extensions that greatly simplify my writing/coding workflow and improve my productivity.

 All registered extensions are available on [VSCode's Marketplace](https://marketplace.visualstudio.com/vscode).
 Extensions can also be installed locally from your VSCode window, see the [documentation](https://code.visualstudio.com/docs/editor/extension-marketplace).

 To install the the extensions listed and detailed in the next sections you can execute the following code block in your Terminal.

-**Make sure you have the `code` CLI installed, see [Launching from the command line](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line).**
+Make sure you have [installed the `code` shell command](#install-the-code-shell-command).

 ```bash
   code --install-extension <extension-name>